Def Leppard: Def Leppard, Diamond Star Halos and Drastic Symphonies (2015–2023)

 In January 2018, Def Leppard announced they would embark on a 58-date North American tour with Journey.
 The tour included ten dates in baseball stadiums, a first for the band, with special guests Cheap Trick.
 The tour was highly successful, as the bands played in front of more than a million fans in North America in just three months, marking the tour out as one of the most successful in 2018.
 In addition, the group's discography was made available for streaming and digital download after a deal was reached between the band and Universal Music Group.

 On 30 November 2018, the band released a new two-disc best of compilation, The Story So Far – The Best Of.
 In addition to 34 of Def Leppard's greatest hits, the collection featured the band's new cover of the Depeche Mode hit "Personal Jesus" (which was originally released in July 2018 for Spotify Singles), the new Christmas track "We All Need Christmas", and the new remix of "Rock On".
 On the same day, a new limited edition, 10-disc vinyl box set featuring all of the 7" singles from the Hysteria album was released.
 The band finished the year off with a sell-out tour of the UK and Ireland titled Hysteria & More Tour.
 They embarked on a world tour in 2019 beginning with the Sweden Rock Festival on 6 June.
 In March 2019, it was announced that the band would undertake a second Las Vegas residency titled Def Leppard Hits Vegas—The Sin City Residency.
 The box set The Early Years 79-81 was released in March 2020, featuring remastered versions of the band's first two albums plus a variety of live recordings, B-sides, and studio outtakes from the 1979 to 1981 period.

 On 4 December 2019, the band announced they would be touring with Mötley Crüe, Poison, and Joan Jett on The Stadium Tour in summer 2020, which was later rescheduled to 2021, and then to 2022 due to the COVID-19 pandemic.

 On 15 March 2022, Def Leppard announced their twelfth studio album, Diamond Star Halos.
 The album is named after a lyric in the Marc Bolan-penned T. Rex song "Get It On".
 On 17 March, the band released the lead single, "Kick".
+The album released on 27 May, receiving moderate to positive reviews, reaching Number 10 on the US Billboard 200.
+'Diamond Star Halos' is the band's highest-charting album since 1992's Adrenalize.

-In January 2023, Joe Elliot featured on a new version of Ghost's single Spillways released as Ghost and Def Leppard.
+In January 2023, Joe Elliot was featured on a new version of Ghost's single Spillways released as Ghost and Def Leppard.